BiAPoL/blog/marcelo_zoccoler/entry_user_interf3/Readme.md

 `pip install napari[all]`

 in the command line.
-You can check if the installation was successful by calling `napari` also from the command line and verify if this window opens:
+You can check if the installation was successful by calling `napari` from the command line and verifying if this window opens:

 ![](images/napari_window.png)